 Benefits payable

-TRS provides two types of death benefits:

-- a refund of any remaining accumulated contributions and - monthly or lump-sum survivor benefits.
+TRS provides two types of death benefits: a beneficiary refund, which consists of any remaining accumulated contributions, and survivor benefits.

-These benefits may be paid to separate beneficiaries or both benefits may be paid to the same beneficiaries.
+Each benefit may be paid to separate beneficiaries or both benefits may be paid to the same beneficiaries.